 Title and Organization:

-Elisabeth (Lisa) Hayes is an international global health consultant, specializing in strategy and stakeholder engagement towards improved outcomes.
-With over 15 years of experience in international strategy development and implementation and partnerships, Lisa has produced results with high level and diverse stakeholders that include: leaders of UN agencies (WHO, UNICEF, UN General Assembly, UNECE, UNDP); global health agencies (The Task Force for Global Health, The Carter Center, CDC, Ministries of Health); Non-Governmental Organizations (NGOs); donors (Gates Foundation, Rockefeller Foundation, World Bank, regional development banks, bilateral aid organizations); and thought leaders from around the world.
-A skilled meeting and logistics planner, Lisa has managed and supported complex, multi-tiered, high-level committees for international health and development that include a UN General Assembly session; the Global Road Safety Stakeholder Forum in Geneva, Switzerland; regional road safety forums in Costa Rica and Puerto Rico and qualitative research with experts to advance program goals.
+With over 18 years of experience in international strategy development, implementation, and partnerships, Lisa has produced results with high-level and diverse stakeholders including: leaders of UN agencies (WHO, UNICEF, UN General Assembly, UNECE, UNDP); government agencies (Ministries of Health, Finance and Transport); Non-Governmental Organizations; donors (Gates Foundation, Rockefeller Foundation, World Bank); and thought leaders from around the world.
+Lisa has managed and supported high-level committees for international health including a UN General Assembly session, UN Global Road Safety Stakeholder Forum, and, regional road safety forums in Latin America.

-For six years, Lisa served as a Senior Associate Program Director at the Task Force for Global Health in two programs: The Center for Global Health Collaboration and The Global Road Safety Forum.
-In this role, she developed, coordinated and implemented multi-tiered strategies with high level stakeholders for sustainable solutions.
-For example, she led a national partnership in Uruguay to implement a seat belt law; write and pass a UN Resolution to address road safety with international team; and, co-authored the book, “Real Collaboration: What it Takes for Global Health to Succeed.”
-The book details a roadmap, or “Journey” partnership framework, with a toolkit designed to improve outcomes and evaluation metrics for global health partnerships.
+Lisa has developed and implemented multi-tiered strategies with high-level stakeholders.
+She led a national partnership in Uruguay to implement a seat belt law; wrote and helped pass a UN Resolution to address road safety with an international team; and co-authored the book, “Real Collaboration: What it Takes for Global Health to Succeed.”
+The book details a partnership framework, and toolkit designed to improve outcomes for global health partnerships.

-Lisa earned a Master of Business Administration from The Goizueta Business School at Emory University, with a Bachelor of Science in Psychology from the University of Pennsylvania.
-She is an alumni Fellow of the 11th class of the Liberty Fellowship Program and a member of the Aspen Global Leadership Network, of the Aspen Institute.
-A member of the Annie E. Casey Foundation and Georgetown University Center for Children and Families’ Children’s Health Leadership Network (CHLN) and coordinates a strategy to improve children’s health in Georgia.
-A recognized thought leader, Lisa is a Fellow at Emory’s Institute for Developing Nations.
+Lisa earned her MBA from Goizueta Business School at Emory University, and her BA in Psychology from the University of Pennsylvania.
+She is a Fellow of the Liberty Fellowship and member of the Aspen Global Leadership Network.
+She is a member of the Annie E. Casey Foundation and Georgetown University’s Children’s Health Leadership Network and a Fellow at Emory’s Institute for Developing Nations.